Vectorized Online POMDP Planning: EXPERIMENTS AND RESULTS

 \subsection{Experimental Setup}

-The purpose of our experiments is two-fold: The first is to compare \solverAbbr with a state-of-the-art parallel online POMDP solver HyP-DESPOT~\cite{Pai21HyPdespot} in the Navigation and MARS problem scenarios.
+The purpose of our experiments is two-fold: The first is to compare \solverAbbr with the state-of-the-art parallel online POMDP solver HyP-DESPOT~\cite{Pai21HyPdespot}, and the sequential solvers DESPOT~\cite{Ye2017despot} and POMCP~\cite{silver2010monte} in the Navigation and MARS problem scenarios.
 To do this, we implemented \solverAbbr and the problem scenarios in Python.
 We use PyTorch~\cite{paszke2019pytorch} as the backbone of \solverAbbr's tensor data structures and vectorized computations due to its maturity, simplicity, and rich API, though other libraries such as JAX~\cite{jax2018github} or Taichi~\cite{hu2019taichi} are possible, too.
-For \solverAbbr, we first ran a set of systematic trials for both problem scenarios to determine the best parameters, that is, the temperature parameter $\eta$ in \cref{eq:analytical_belief_value} and the number \numParallel of episodes that are sampled in parallel during our vectorized forward search (\Cref{ssec:forward_search}).
-Based on these trials, we set $\eta = 2.0$ for both Navigation and MARS, and $\numParallel = 50,000$ and $\numParallel = 60,000$ for Navigation and MARS respectively.
-For HyP-DESPOT, we use the implementation\footnote{\url{https://github.com/AdaCompNUS/hyp-despot}} and the parameters for both problem scenarios provided by the authors~\cite{Pai21HyPdespot}.
+For \solverAbbr and POMCP, we first ran a set of systematic trials to determine the best parameters.
+For \solverAbbr, this includes the temperature parameter $\eta$ in \cref{eq:analytical_belief_value} and the number \numParallel of episodes that are sampled in parallel during our vectorized forward search (\Cref{ssec:forward_search}), which we set to $\eta = 2.0$ for both Navigation and MARS, and $\numParallel = 50,000$ and $\numParallel = 60,000$ for Navigation and MARS, respectively.
+For POMCP, this includes the UCB exploration constant, which we set to $20.0$ for Navigation and $5.0$ for MARS.
+For HyP-DESPOT and DESPOT, we use the implementation\footnote{\url{https://github.com/AdaCompNUS/hyp-despot}} and the parameters for both problem scenarios provided by the authors.
 The results of these experiments are presented in \Cref{ssec:comparison_w_despot}.

 The second purpose is to demonstrate the efficacy of \solverAbbr in a challenging robotics planning under uncertainty problem.
-In particular, we tested \solverAbbr on the CrowdNav problem, where we investigated \solverAbbr's robustness to different crowd behaviors.
+We tested \solverAbbr on the CrowdNav problem, where we investigated \solverAbbr's robustness to different crowd behaviors.
 Specifically, we varied the curiosity probability, $p_{\text{curious}}$, across five scenarios, where we used $p_{\text{curious}} \in \{0, 0.25, 0.5, 0.75, 1\}$.
 We then analyzed the robot trajectories computed by \solverAbbr in terms of length and safety.
 The results are presented in \Cref{ssec:crowd_nav_results}.

-All experiments were carried out on a laptop with one Intel Core i7-13850HX CPU with $32$GB of RAM and a Nvidia RTX 3500 ADA GPU with $12$GB of VRAM. \solverAbbr uses only the GPU, while HyP-DESPOT uses both the CPU and GPU.
+All experiments were carried out on the same machine\footnote{A laptop with one Intel Core i7-13850HX CPU with $32$GB of RAM and a Nvidia RTX 3500 ADA GPU with $12$GB of VRAM.}. \solverAbbr uses only the GPU.
+HyP-DESPOT uses both the CPU and GPU, while DESPOT and POMCP use only the CPU.